wazuh/wazuh-documentation/source/cloud-service/account-billing/add-billing-details.rst

 .. meta::
   :description: Learn how to add your billing details.

-In order to use environment beyond the trial period, adding billing details will be required.
+In order to use an environment beyond the trial period, adding billing details will be required.

 To add the billing details, on your Wazuh Cloud Console: